Kong/terraform-provider-konnect/docs/resources/gateway_plugin_prometheus.md

 - `per_consumer` (Boolean) A boolean value that determines if per-consumer metrics should be collected.
 If enabled, the `kong_http_requests_total` and `kong_bandwidth_bytes` metrics fill in the consumer label when available.
 - `status_code_metrics` (Boolean) A boolean value that determines if status code metrics should be collected.
 If enabled, `http_requests_total`, `stream_sessions_total` metrics will be exported.
 - `upstream_health_metrics` (Boolean) A boolean value that determines if upstream metrics should be collected.
 If enabled, `upstream_target_health` metric will be exported.
+- `wasm_metrics` (Boolean) A boolean value that determines if Wasm metrics should be collected.

 <a id="nestedatt--consumer"></a>